pjox/portizs/content/en/authors/admin/_index.md

 #- Visitors
 ---

-I'm a postdoctoral researcher at the [Data and Web Science Group](https://www.uni-mannheim.de/dws/) at the [University of Mannheim](https://www.uni-mannheim.de/en/).
+I'm a researcher at the [Data and Web Science Group](https://www.uni-mannheim.de/dws/) at the [University of Mannheim](https://www.uni-mannheim.de/en/).

 I am interested in [large corpora](https://oscar-corpus.com) for training [language models](https://camembert-model.fr), specially for under resourced languages and historical languages.
 I am interested in tasks such as Name Entity Recognition (NER), Dependency Parsing and Part-of-Speech tagging, Machine Translation and Document structuration.